 Bonus: 2 Ways To Boost Your Paycheck Without Getting a Raise

 If you don’t think you will qualify for a raise this year, or your company isn’t giving raises due to financial constraints, there are still ways to add $500 to your paycheck by the end of the year.
 One way is to adjust your tax withholding.

-“Each year, you should evaluate your tax withholdings based on your life changes and if you received a refund the prior year,” said Fo Alexander, a certified financial education instructor at Girl Talk With Fo.
+“Each year, you should evaluate your tax withholdings based on your life changes and if you received a refund the prior year,” said Fo Alexander, a certified financial education instructor at Mama & Money.
 “In many cases, we tend to pay too much in taxes and could be seeing that extra money in our paychecks.
 By adjusting your withholdings, you may be able to garner an additional $500 in your paycheck that would have otherwise been returned as a tax refund.”

 The second way is to pause your retirement contributions.

 “If you need the extra cash to pay off debt perhaps, temporarily pause your retirement contributions,” said Alexander.
 “This is particularly doable if your company matches your contributions.
 In that case, lower your contributions to the amount that you’d get a match for and allow the rest to remain in your paycheck.”